-Not many of us ever feel we have enough time in the day to accomplish all that we need to.
-You will find your clients will appreciate telehealth because it saves them having to deal with traffic, scheduling in possible long drive times, and looking for parking.
+Not many of us ever feel we have enough time in the day to accomplish all we need.
+You will find your clients will appreciate telehealth because it saves them from having to deal with traffic, scheduling possible long drive times, and looking for parking.

-We have found in our practice that those clients who often require our services the most are the ones that are overworked and often have scheduling conflicts.
-Telehealth helps us to offer clients timeslots outside of regular hours that we may not normally have available.
+We have found in our practice that those clients who often require our services the most are the ones who are overworked and often have scheduling conflicts.
+Telehealth helps us to offer clients timeslots outside of regular hours that we may not usually have available.

 Easier to Show Up on Time

 Therapists benefit from telehealth as well.
 In any given month, many clients may show up late to an appointment.
-When a session can begin with the simple mouse-click, timeliness is greatly improved.
+When a session can begin with a simple mouse click, timeliness is greatly improved.

-These are only a handful of the benefits telehealth offers to both providers and patients.
+These are only a handful of telehealth’s benefits to providers and patients.
 And while it will be a bit more time before clients and therapists fully embrace online therapy, the future looks bright.